 Informed consent is an integral component of research insuring that participants are aware of and understand fully the consequences of participation.
 Informed consent is the process by which participants are provided the information necessary to make a decision about participation.
-Current Federal regulations (45 CFR 46.116) describe eight basic elements of informed consent that are necessary to provide an individual with adequate information for making such a decision:
+Current Federal regulations (45 CFR 46.116) describe nine basic elements of informed consent that are necessary to provide an individual with adequate information for making such a decision.
+Unless the IRB has approved a waiver or alteration of informed consent, the following information must be provided to each subject or the legally authorized representative:

 - A clear statement that the project involves research.
 The informed consent explains the purposes of the research, as well as the expected duration of the participant's participation.
 The informed consent must include a description of the procedures to be followed and identification of any procedures that are experimental.
 Descriptions must be clear and detailed enough for the participants to understand their involvement.